OletaWilliams/app-review-webscrape/README.md

 * Scrape "balance" app reviews from Apple's App Store using app_store_scraper.
 * Import nltk to create a preprocessing function to tokenize, lemmatize and remove stopwords from text.
-* Run function on text to export data for further use.